nicolehao34/nicolehao34.github.io/_posts/2025-05-09-future_of_innovation.md

 If you’re a self-directed learner, the internet can turn you into an expert in almost any field.
 That means when it comes to theoretical knowledge, academia doesn't hold the same edge they once did.

-This isn’t to discredit the work of academics or higher education institutions.After all, universities still produce groundbreaking research, create an environment for deep intellectual collaboration, and provide structured learning and mentorship for those who thrive in that environment.
+This isn’t to discredit the work of academics or higher education institutions.
+After all, universities still produce groundbreaking research, create an environment for deep intellectual collaboration, and provide structured learning and mentorship for those who thrive in that environment.
 Universities remain vital for foundational science and critical thinking, but when it comes to moving ideas from the lab to the market, the private sector is pulling ahead...